The $7 plan bringing solar power to Tanzania

 125,000 households

-The company is backed by Elon Musk's SolarCity, the largest solar energy provider in the US, and Helios, Africa's largest private equity firm.
+The company is backed by Elon Musk's SolarCity, one of the largest solar energy providers in the US, and Helios, Africa's largest private equity firm.

 In November, at the UN's climate change conference in Marrakech, it won the 2016 Momentum for Change Award, which focused on projects that are addressing climate change in innovative ways.